Begin Main Content Area

 2.1a ARP ESSER SEA Reserve Awards to Non-LEA Entities

-1. Enter the amount awarded from the ARP SEA Reserve Fund to your Non-LEA Entity for each of the following:
+1. Enter the amount awarded from the ARP SEA Reserve Fund to your Non-LEA Entity for the following:

-Note: The total for 1a though 1e automatically calculates.
-The total should match what was entered in 1.1.3.
+Note: The total should match what was entered in 1.1.3.

-2. Enter the total amount expended from the ARP SEA Reserve Fund by your Non-LEA Entity for each of the following:
+2. Enter the total amount expended from the ARP SEA Reserve Fund by your Non-LEA Entity in the current reporting period for the following:

 2.1b ARP ESSER SEA Reserve Awards to Non-LEA Entities-Other Use